TheRealAlexV/steamdeck-scripts/README.md

 - `1_mkwritable.sh`: This script makes the Steamdeck system partition writable and updates the pacman keychain for first use.
 This should be run first before the other scripts.
 - `2_install-dev-tools.sh`: This will install most tools that are required to build packages from source; glibc, libdrm, ect.
 - `3_dedupe.sh`: For use with: https://gitlab.com/popsulfr/steamos-btrfs/.
 Uses Deduplication capabilities to save space.
-- `joycons.sh`: This setups the required drivers to make Nintendo Switch Joycon controllers work with Steamdeck.
+- `3_joycons.sh`: This setups the required drivers to make Nintendo Switch Joycon controllers work with Steamdeck.

 # Install